Jim Marrs: Assassination of JFK

 In 1989, Marrs's book, Crossfire: The Plot That Killed Kennedy, was published and reached The New York Times Paperback Non-Fiction Best Seller list in mid-February 1992.
 It became a basis for the Oliver Stone film JFK, released in 1991.
+He was interviewed for the 1992 documentary The JFK Assassination: The Jim Garrison Tapes, and on 18 November 1994 he testified at a public hearing of the Assassination Records Review Board in Dallas, Texas.

 According to Stephen E. Ambrose in an essay generally critical of conspiracy theorists, Marrs wrote in Crossfire that motives for the murder of Kennedy were "Attorney General Robert F. Kennedy's attack on organized crime (Mafia motive); President Kennedy's failure to support the Cuban exiles at the Bay of Pigs Invasion (Cuban and C.I.A. motive); the 1963 Nuclear Test-Ban Treaty (military–industrial complex, or M.I.C. motive); Kennedy's plan to withdraw from Vietnam before the end of 1965 (Joint Chiefs of Staff and M.I.C. motive); Kennedy's talk about taking away the oil-depletion allowance (Texas oil men motive); Kennedy's monetary policies (international bankers motive); Kennedy's decision to drop Vice President Lyndon B. Johnson from the ticket in 1964 (L.B.J. motive) and Kennedy's active civil rights policy (Texas racist billionaires motive)."

-Sylvia Meagher is a critic of the Warren Commission and author of Master Index to the JFK Assassination and Accessories After the Fact.
-In April 1987, Meagher received the manuscript of Marrs's Crossfire.
+Sylvia Meagher was a critic of the Warren Commission and author of Accessories After the Fact (1967) and Master Index to the JFK Assassination (1980).
+In April 1987, she received the manuscript of Marrs's Crossfire.
 She was asked to evaluate the book by Simon & Schuster, which was considering publishing it.
 Meagher concluded, "The accuracy of the manuscript in dealing with a vast body of complex evidence is nearly impeccable ... the manuscript is, in my opinion, a fine and admirable work."
 Despite this glowing recommendation, Simon & Schuster became one of about 25 major U.S. publishers to turn down the book.
 It was finally published in 1989 by Carroll & Graf Publishers.

 Beginning in 1976, Marrs taught continuing education classes on the Kennedy assassination as an adjunct professor at the University of Texas at Arlington.
 He added a UFO course in 2000 before retiring from teaching in 2007.